Hadiqa Kiani: 2007: Rough Cut

 In 2007, Kiani released her fourth studio album, Rough Cut, a collaboration with Aamir Zaki.
 With the release of Rough Cut, Kiani became the first mainstream Pakistani artist to release an album completely in English.

 Prior to the release of the album, Kiani and Zaki teamed up for an Urdu song, written by Zaki, titled "Iss Baar Milo".
 The video was directed by Jami (director) and starred Humayun Saeed opposite of Kiani.
-"Iss Baar Milo"'s video production and acting performances, notably Kiani's portrayal of a "schizophrenic" patient in a Pakistani mental hospital received a great response.
-The video was a major milestone in the Pakistani music industry, winning Kiani and Jami the title of "Best Video" by MTV Pakistan.
+"Iss Baar Milo's" video production and acting performances, notably Kiani's portrayal of a "schizophrenic" patient in a Pakistani mental hospital received a great response.

 In April 2007, Kiani released the first official single for the album, titled "Living This Lie".
 The same week, Kiani was named "Hotstepper of the week" for The News by Jang Group.
 The article also stated that ultimately, "as long as Hadiqa is around, there is still hope for women in the patriarchal music world of Pakistan."

 "Living This Lie" was nominated and won for "Best English Song" at "The Musik Awards" in 2007.
 Kiani was also nominated for Best Female Singer in the same award show.

 2009: Aasmaan

-In June 2009, Kiani switched record labels to Fire Records and released her fifth studio album, titled Aasmaan.
-In the album, she sang in Urdu, Punjabi, Hindko, Pashto, and Persian.

 The first single of the album was "Sohnya".
 The official video of "Sohnya" premiered a day before Kiani released the album.
-Following the release, the song+video stayed on the Aag top 10 Charts for over a month resulting in Kiani receiving a Shield from Aag10 for being the Artist of the Month.
+Following the release, the song+video stayed on the "Aag top 10 Charts" for over a month resulting in Kiani receiving a Shield from Aag10 for being the Artist of the Month.

 The album itself stayed Number One on the Vibes Charts of INSTEP Magazine for the entire year.
 By the end of 2009, Aasmaan was named the Best Album of 2009 according to sales volume, popularity and internet downloads.

 Every single released from Aasmaan reached number one.
 "Sohnya" was number one AAG10 Charts for over a month and was titled the best Pop Song of 2009 according to The Nation.
 "Tuk Tuk" was number one on Prime TV Charts.
-"Az Chashme Saqi" went number one on PlayTv Charts and by the end of 2009 it was declared the third best music video of 2009.
+"Az Chashme Saqi" went number one on PlayTv Charts and by the end of 2009, it was declared the third best music video of 2009.